amonjerro/evolution-simulator/ReadMe.md

     - [ ] Implement the genetic algorithm (selection / fitness evaluation, reproduction, mutation)
 - Animate the generation
     - [X] Produce an image for every step
-    - [ ] Join the images into a single animated file
+    - [X] Join the images into a single animated file
-    - [ ] Export/Save animated
 - Generational Reports
     - [ ] Graphs showing:
         - [ ] Genetic diversity